olaals/datasets-rgb-pose-estimation/README.md

 ---
 ```

+A 3d model dataset may have vastly different sizes of the 3D models.
+It is recommended to have a similar size of all 3D models such that they have similar sizes in the rendering (see [normalization script](3d-datasets/normalize_modelnet10_cleaned.py)).
+An example of a 3D model dataset found online is [Modelnet10/40](https://modelnet.cs.princeton.edu/).

 ### Textures
 Object materials can either be generated procedurally or with download textures.
 For downloaded textures, place it in [assets/pbrs](assets/pbrs) such as [Metal001_1K-JPG](assets/pbrs/metal/Metal001_1K-JPG)